PX4/PX4-user_guide/en/flight_modes_fw/README.md

 - [Position](#position-mode) — Easiest and safest manual mode for vehicles that have a position fix/GPS.
   Releasing sticks levels the vehicle and locks it to a straight flight path, even against wind.
+  Airspeed is actively controlled if an airspeed sensor is installed.
 - [Altitude](#altitude-mode) — Easiest and safest _non-GPS_ manual mode.
   Releasing sticks levels the vehicle and maintain heading (unlike with position mode, wind can move the vehicle off the original track).
+  Airspeed is actively controlled if an airspeed sensor is installed.
 - [Stabilized](#stabilized-mode) — Releasing the sticks levels the vehicle and maintains the horizontal posture.

 Manual-Acrobatic